Wickes, a UK home improvement company, had launched a new website and noticed that users weren't booking a consultation.

-Over 80% of users were browsing the page on mobile devices, but mobile users were submitting the form at a -15% lower rate than desktop users.
+Over 80% of users were browsing the booking page on mobile devices, but mobile users were submitting the form at a -15% lower rate than desktop users.

 The mobile form’s hero copy trailed out of the viewport, failing to communicate its purpose.